BretFisher/kubernetes-mastery/slides/assignments/kubectlexpose.md

-# Assignment: first deployment
+# Assignment 2: first deployment

-1. Create a deployment with a container using image `tomcat`.
+1. Create a deployment called `littletomcat` with a container using image `tomcat`.

 2. Find the IP address of that Tomcat server.